-Trump team to wrap up impeachment trial defence as Bolton controversy simmers
+Trump team nears end of impeachment trial defence; Bolton controversy simmers

-WASHINGTON (Reuters) - Lawyers for President Donald Trump were set on Tuesday to wrap up their arguments urging acquittal in his U.S. Senate trial after making the case that explosive allegations by former national security adviser John Bolton - even if true - do not represent an impeachable offense.

-The impeachment trial has been roiled by New York Times reporting about an unpublished book manuscript written by Bolton, who left his White House post last September.
+Directly contradicting Trump’s account of events, Bolton, in the manuscript, said the president told him he wanted to freeze $391 million in security aid to Ukraine until Kiev pursued investigations into Democrats, including Democratic political rival Joe Biden and his son Hunter Biden, the New York Times reported.

+Trump is seeking re-election on Nov.
+3. Biden is a leading candidate for the Democratic nomination to face Trump.

-The trial will determine whether the Republican president is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.
+The trial will determine whether Trump is removed from office after being impeached by the Democratic-led House of Representatives last month on charges of abuse of power and obstruction of Congress arising from his conduct toward Ukraine.

 Senate Republicans, who have so far refused to allow any witnesses or new evidence in the trial, faced mounting pressure from Democrats and some moderates in their own party to summon Bolton.

-Alan Dershowitz, a constitutional law professor who is a member of Trump’s legal team, told the Senate on Monday: “Nothing in the Bolton revelations, even if true, would rise to the level of an abuse of power or an impeachable offense.
-That is clear from the history.
-That is clear from the language of the Constitution.
-You cannot turn conduct that is not impeachable into impeachable conduct simply by using words like ‘quid pro quo’ and ‘personal benefit.’”

-Trump has denied telling Bolton he sought to use the Ukraine aid as leverage to get Kiev to investigate the Bidens.
-He has denied any quid pro quo - a Latin term meaning a favor for a favor - in his dealings with Ukraine.
+Trump lawyer Jay Sekulow alluded to the Bolton issue when he addressed the Senate, telling the senators they were taking part in “the most solemn of duties under our constitutional framework - the trial of the leader of the free world, the duly elected president of the United States.
+It is not a game of leaks and unsourced manuscripts.
+That’s politics, unfortunately.”

-Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning, wrote on Twitter that he supports a proposal that Bolton’s manuscript be made available to the Senate if possible in a classified setting.
+Republican Senator Lindsey Graham, a close Trump ally who was at the White House on Tuesday morning, said he supported making Bolton’s manuscript available on a classified basis, but opposed hearing from Bolton as a trial witness.

+“Looking at the manuscript makes sense to me.
+But we’re not going to just call John Bolton.
+If you call John Bolton, we’re calling everybody.
+We’re not just going to call one witness,” Graham told reporters.

+Schumer made a fresh appeal for four Republican senators - the number needed for a majority - to join Democrats in voting to call witnesses.
+Schumer also indicated Democrats would reject any effort at a so-called witness swap with Republicans.

+“The Republicans can call who they want.
+They have the ability.
+They have the majority,” Schumer said.

-Republican Senator James Lankford late on Monday urged Bolton to speak publicly outside of the impeachment trial.
+Lankford late on Monday urged Bolton to speak publicly outside of the impeachment trial.

 “John Bolton is no shrinking violet,” Lankford said in a video posted to his Facebook page.
 “My encouragement would be: If John Bolton’s got something to say, there’s plenty of microphones all over the country - that he should step forward and start talking about it right now.”

-Lawyer Pat Cipollone concluded Monday’s session with Republicans’ argument that Democrats were using impeachment as a way to nullify the results of the 2016 election that Trump won.
-Trump is seeking re-election on Nov.
-3. Biden is a leading candidate for the Democratic nomination to face Trump.
+“They don’t have a standard that really defines a specific offense.
+They don’t have a standard that really defines in coherent terms that are going to be identifiable what the offenses are,” Philbin told the assembled senators, slamming this as “an unconstitutionally vague standard.”

+Trump has denied telling Bolton he sought to use the Ukraine aid as leverage to get Kiev to investigate the Bidens.
+He has denied any quid pro quo - a Latin term meaning a favour for a favour - in his dealings with Ukraine.

 The Senate may resolve the issue of whether to call witnesses in a vote on Friday or Saturday.
-The Bolton disclosures prompted Democrats to intensify their calls for Bolton and other witnesses to testify.

 Some moderate Republican senators, including Mitt Romney and Susan Collins, said the disclosures were likely to sway at least four Republicans to call Bolton to testify, which would give Democrats the votes necessary in the Republican-led Senate to summon him.

 The focus was on whether two other moderate Republicans, Lamar Alexander and Lisa Murkowski, would vote to hear from Bolton.